robin10125/ml-study/README.md

+#ML-Study
-#ML-Study \n A collection of study apps for learning machine learning concepts.
+A collection of study apps for learning machine learning concepts.
+Made with Claude.